NVlabs/Deep_Object_Pose/data_generation/readme.md

 2. Combine all discrete and continuous symmetries into one set of complete symmetry transformations.
 3. Find the combined symmetry transformation such that when the object is rotated by that transformation,
     - the y axis of the object (`"object": [0, 1, 0]`) has the best alignment (smallest angle) with the z axis of the camera (`"camera": [0, 0, 1]`)
-    - if there are multiple equally good such transformations, it will choose the obje where the z axis of the object (`"object": [0, 0, 1]`) has the best alignment with the y axis of the camera (`"camera": [0, 1, 0]`).
+    - if there are multiple equally good such transformations, it will choose the object where the z axis of the object (`"object": [0, 0, 1]`) has the best alignment with the y axis of the camera (`"camera": [0, 1, 0]`).

 See below for a documentation of the object and camera coordinate systems.